TheOdinProject/javascript-exercises/05_joinStrings/README.md

 1. Create 4 variables: `firstName`, `lastName`, `thisYear`, and `birthYear`

-2. Create a 5th variable, `greeting`, that is constructed from the previous 4 variables It should contain a greeting that includes the person's full name and age.
+2. Create a 5th variable, `greeting`, that is constructed from the previous 4 variables
+- It should contain a greeting that includes the person's full name and age

 Note: To make the tests pass, you will need to use these exact values.
 The wording also must be an exact match.
 If the tests fail, look at the feedback in your terminal then check for spacing, capitalization, and punctation:
 ```